immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28546 - [SC - Insight] FlashLoan can be taken with no fee to be paid.md

 # FlashLoan can be taken with no fee to be paid

-Submitted on Tue Feb 20 2024 10:02:57 GMT-0400 (Atlantic Standard Time) by @OceanAndThunders for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 20th 2024 at 16:02:57 UTC by @OceanAndThunders for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28546